Tampines: Mass Rapid Transit

 There are currently six MRT stations that serve the planning area across two lines, the East West line and Downtown line.
-Both lines have two interchange stations at Tampines MRT station and Expo MRT station on the Changi Airport Branch line.
+Both lines have two interchange stations at Tampines MRT station and Expo MRT station on the Changi Airport Branch line which will be converted into the Thomson–East Coast line in future.
 The stations of the Downtown line were opened on 21 October 2017 as part of DTL3.
 The six stations are: